Chinchón: Early days: Michael Anderson, Nicholas Ray, Henry Hathaway

 A first major production was the 1953 French-Spanish film La belle de Cadix, where the Castilian town was portrayed as an Andalusian village.

-Two years later, in Michael Anderson's Around the World in Eighty Days, the town was the location of the Mexican part of the journey, with a comic bullfight scene set in its main square, featuring Cantinflas as an unlikely matador, and most of the actual population of Chinchón as the audience.
+Two years later, in Michael Anderson's Around the World in Eighty Days, the main square was the set for a comic bullfight scene on the Spanish leg of the journey, featuring Cantinflas as an unlikely matador, and most of the actual population of Chinchón as the audience.

 In 1961 a crowd of 7,000 local extras were recruited in Chinchón - and the neighbouring villages - for the Sermon on the Mount scene in Samuel Bronston's production of King of Kings, directed by Nicholas Ray, shot on the rocky hills around the Castilian town.

 In Henry Hathaway's Circus World (1963) the Wild West scenes were filmed in Chinchón, while the Europe scenes were shot in the nearby city of Aranjuez, as well as in Madrid and Barcelona.